lsfernandes92/twelve-factor-app/README.md

 - The Time Gap: Code often takes days, weeks, or even months to reach production, whereas it should ideally be deployed within hours or minutes.
 - The Personnel Gap: Developers create code while DevOps engineers handle deployment.
 Ideally, developers would be closely engaged in deploying and observing its behavior in the production environment.
-- The Tools Gap: Local development setups might utilize stacks like Nginx, SQLite, and OS X, while production environments employ Apache, MySQL, and Linux.
+- The Tools Gap: Local development setups might utilize stacks like `Nginx`, `SQLite`, and OS X, while production environments employ `Apache`, `MySQL`, and Linux.
 Let's keep development and production as similar as possible.

 **The Twelve-Factor app is engineered for continuous deployment, aiming to narrow the gap between these environments.**